Home » Blog » Music Teachers Tips » Lesson Planning » 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Revise Lessons That Need Improvement

 Identify lessons that haven’t gone well in the past and need revision.
-Look for alternative lessons, resources, and activities to teach and reinforce those concepts in a new way.
+Look for alternative lessons, resources, and activities to teach and reinforce those same concepts in a new way.
 Add these new resources and activities to your lesson bank for future use.

 Plan for Ways to Be More Efficient